vikshiv/mumemto/README.md

 make install
 ```

-Note: downstream python scripts will not be in the appropriate $PYTHONPATH.
-For these scripts, run the relevant python script directly from the `mumemto/` directory (you may need to install dependencies separately).
+Note: For the python scripts, you may need to install dependencies separately.
+The following are dependencies: matplotlib, numpy, tqdm, plotly (for interactive plots), and numba (for the coverage script).

 ## Quick start
 To visualize the synteny across the FASTA files in a directory `assemblies/` (each sequence is a separate fasta file):